jinbio/jbc_core/doc/README.md

-Yangcoin Core 0.14.2
+JBCoin Core 0.14.2
 =====================

 Setup
 ---------------------
-Yangcoin Core is the original Yangcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Yangcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+JBCoin Core is the original JBCoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of JBCoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Yangcoin Core, visit [yangcoinnu.com](http://www.yangcoin.org).
+To download JBCoin Core, visit [jbcoinnu.com](http://www.jbcoin.org).

 Running
 ---------------------
-The following are some helpful notes on how to run Yangcoin on your native platform.
+The following are some helpful notes on how to run JBCoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/yangcoin-qt` (GUI) or
+- `bin/jbcoin-qt` (GUI) or
-- `bin/yangcoind` (headless)
+- `bin/jbcoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run yangcoin-qt.exe.
+Unpack the files into a directory, and then run jbcoin-qt.exe.

 ### OS X

-Drag Yangcoin-Core to your applications folder, and then run Yangcoin-Core.
+Drag JBCoin-Core to your applications folder, and then run JBCoin-Core.

 ### Need Help?

-* See the documentation at the [Yangcoin Wiki](https://yangcoin.info/) for help and more information.
+* See the documentation at the [JBCoin Wiki](https://jbcoin.info/) for help and more information.
-* Ask for help on [#yangcoin](http://webchat.freenode.net?channels=yangcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=yangcoin).
+* Ask for help on [#jbcoin](http://webchat.freenode.net?channels=jbcoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=jbcoin).
-* Ask for help on the [YangcoinTalk](https://yangcointalk.io/) forums.
+* Ask for help on the [JBCoinTalk](https://jbcointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Yangcoin on your native platform.
+The following are developer notes on how to build JBCoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)